What are the 8 limbs of Yoga/Ashtanga yoga?

 - It is the confinement of the mind to one point.

-- Here the practitioner makes effort to concentrate his mind stuff on the internal objects.
+- Here, the practitioner concentrates his mind on the internal objects.

 - It is the primary stage of Dhyana (meditation).